Jgilhuly/cursor-demos/backend/express-security-flaws/README.md

 # Express Security Flaws Demo

-⚠️ **WARNING: This application contains intentional security vulnerabilities for educational purposes only.
-DO NOT use this in production!**

 ## Overview

 This is a deliberately vulnerable Express.js application designed to demonstrate common web application security flaws.
 It simulates a user management system with multiple security vulnerabilities that developers commonly encounter in real-world applications.